 Our preferred disbudding method is sedation plus local anesthetic and pain relief.
-This provides the benefit of being quicker as well as allowing other procedures to be done such as vaccination (clostridia and leptospirosis), BVD/parentage ear notch testing, DNA testing, castration, checking navels, removal of extra teats and ear tagging.
+This provides the benefit of being quicker and allowing other procedures to be done such as vaccination (clostridia and leptospirosis), BVD/parentage ear notch testing, DNA testing, castration, checking navels, removal of extra teats and ear tagging.

 We have a training programme for owners and farm workers to become competent and certified in the use of local anaesthetic for disbudding.
 Once trained you will be able to do the disbudding yourself.
-The initial training combines an on-farm session with one of our vets for one to two hours.
-There is a bit of theory as well as a practical session and we can train up to four people per session.
-Annually you will require recertification so we will revisit and review your disbudding for annual recertification.
+The initial training is an on-farm session combining some theory and practical instruction.
+This can take one to two hours and can be for up to four people.
+For those of you already certified, we are required to revisit and review your disbudding for annual recertification.
 Please call us for more details regarding this and/or training of farm staff.

 Please book in early to get the preferred timing for your disbudding in the two-to-six-week window.